samuelbruce/usb-c-tester-case/readme.md

 ## Cool add on with threaded insert

-The acrylic lid that I laser cut wasn't quite thick enough to be held in place by friction.
-So I designed an extra little 3D printed part that can sit on top of the peg in the corner and accommodate a threaded insert, allowing the lid to be screwed in place.
+The acrylic lid that I laser cut wasn't quite thick enough to be held shut by friction.
+So I designed an extra little 3D printed part that can be glued on top of the peg in the corner and accommodate a threaded insert, allowing the lid to be screwed in place.

 ![case with cool add on with a threaded insert](images/thread_insert.jpg)